Reactive Frontend with Angular and WebFlux

 - With EventSource we connect to the endpoint setting a Content Type

 text/event-stream.
 That way, as we saw in the previous section, we open a channel in which the server will send us events, using the so-called Server-Sent Events mechanism.
-This connection is represented in our code by the EventSource object creation, passing the endpoint in which the server exposes this functionality.
-Note that, depending on whether the page and size parameters are used in the method, we’re passing them as parameters in the URL.
+We connect to the backend from our code by creating the EventSource object, passing the endpoint in which the server exposes this functionality.
+The code includes a condition to pass the page and size parameters only if you use them in the URL.